robotsorcerer/robotsorcerer.github.io/_posts/2021-05-31-Control-Commons.md

 <a name='feedback-linearization'></a>
 ### **Feedback Linearization**

+What follows closely follows Sastry and Bodson's Adaptive Control: Stabilty, Convergence, and Robustness definitions; as well as Ioannis's Adaptive Control Tutorial book (I noticed a few mistakes in the version of his book that I have, in Chapter 9 to be exact, and I've tried to state definitions as correctly as my senses can make them here).

 Feedback linearization consists in changing the coordinates of a system so as to cancel all or most of the unknown nonlinear terms so that the system behaves as a linear or partly linear system.
 Consider the following system

 \begin{align}